Juneseogi/juneseogi.github.io/_pages/about.md

   - /about.html
 ---

-I am **Junseok Lee**, a master's student in **Statistics at Seoul National University**, where I am a member of the **Model-Free Statistical Methods Lab**.
-My research centers on **model-free (distribution-free) statistical inference** and related methods and applications.
-In particular, I am interested in **conformal prediction, conditional independence testing, distributional inference, causal inference**, and applications in the social sciences.
+I am **Junseok Lee**, a master's student in Statistics at Seoul National University and a member of the Model-Free Statistical Methods Lab, advised by Professor Haeun Moon.
+My research centers on model-free statistical inference and related methods and applications.
+In particular, I am interested in conformal prediction, conditional independence testing, distributional inference, causal inference, and applications in the social sciences.

-I am currently working on **conformal density estimation methods for synthetic data generation**, with a particular interest in **high-dimensional settings**.
+I am currently working on conformal density estimation methods for synthetic data generation, with a particular interest in high-dimensional settings.

-Before joining SNU, I studied **Psychology, Statistics, and Mathematics** at **Sungkyunkwan University**, where I graduated **valedictorian** with **summa cum laude** honors.
+Before joining SNU, I studied Psychology, Statistics, and Mathematics at Sungkyunkwan University, where I graduated valedictorianwith summa cum laude honors.

 My broader goal is to develop reliable statistical methods that make **minimal assumptions while providing strong guarantees**, especially in settings where classical modeling assumptions may be difficult to justify.
 This perspective was shaped in part by my background in the social sciences.